Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTH_messages.md

 ---

-    title: Transfer CFT messages: CFTH
+    title: "Transfer CFT messages: CFTH"
-    linkTitle: CFTH messages
+    linkTitle: "CFTH messages"
-    weight: 320
+    weight: 310

----
-This topic lists the CFTHxx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.
+---This topic lists the CFTHxx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.

 **Message format**